skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Business & investing]

 ##Rosetta Stone Library Solution
-Take introductory lessons in more than 30 languages in the library version of the popular language software.
+Take introductory-level lessons in more than 30 languages in the library version of the popular language software.
+You'll be asked to register with Rosetta Stone to access the lessons.

 [Languages]